 Struggles with Sourdough Starter

-Sometimes starters take too long to become active and never become very vigorous.
+Sometimes starters take too long to become active or never become very vigorous.
 They can grow mold or turn pink (that has happened to me).
-And a sourdough starter can look great, but taste bad.
+Or starters can look healthy and bubbly but have a bad flavor.

 Here are a few of the main reasons why sourdough starters can be tricky:

-- Filtered air: Using a hepa filter in your home will greatly reduce the wild yeasts and bacteria that can colonize your starter.
+- Filtered air: Using a HEPA filter in your home will greatly reduce the wild yeasts and bacteria that can colonize your starter.

 An Easy Sourdough Starter

-Quick and Easy Sourdough Starter
+Quick Kefir or Kombucha Sourdough Starter